 Generally, the more complicated your case is, and the longer it lasts, the more expensive it will be.

-Cases which involve complicated medical questions or long-term injuries are probably going to be more expensive than cases involving injuries such as a broken arm, or injuries where you recover quickly and only need to file an insurance claim.
+Cases that involve complicated medical questions or long-term injuries are probably going to be more expensive than cases involving injuries such as a broken arm, or injuries where you recover quickly and only need to file an insurance claim.

 Another consideration is that the longer the case goes on, the more expensive it is.
 Part of the skill of being a lawyer involves exercising judgment, about just how much money to invest in a particular case.